lifecycle-project/ds-beta-dictionaries/README.md

 - [Opal](https://)
 - [Excel](https://www.microsoft.com/nl-nl/microsoft-365/excel)

-## Get the ds-beta-dictionaries
+## Working with ds-beta-dictionaries
-YOu need to 'clone' the repository on your own workingstation to be able to create new dictionaries.
+You need to 'clone' the repository on your own workingstation to be able to create new dictionaries.
 This means you get a copy of the directory on your own system.
 You can do this by executing the following command:

 `git clone https://github.com/lifecycle-project/ds-beta-dictionaries`